US tells UN it is pulling out of Paris climate deal

 Trump’s decision was condemned as a reckless failure of leadership by environmental experts, activists and critics such as former New York City Mayor Michael Bloomberg.

 “Donald Trump is the worst president in history for our climate and our clean air and water,” said Michael Brune, the executive director of the Sierra Club.
-“Long after Trump is out of office, his decision to withdraw the United States from the Paris Agreement will be seen as a historic error.”
+“Long after Trump is out of office his decision to withdraw the United States from the Paris Agreement will be seen as a historic error.”

 The agreement set goals of preventing another 0.9 degrees (0.5 degrees Celsius) to 1.8 degrees (1 degree Celsius) of warming from current levels.
 Even the pledges made in 2015 weren’t enough to prevent those levels of warming.